ZenProjects/Apache-mod-chroot/README.md

 don't need to create a special directory hierarchy containing /dev, /lib, /etc...

-this version on github are fork of mod_chroot by hobbit at http://core.segfault.pl/~hobbit/mod_chroot/
+This project are major rewrite of mod_chroot by hobbit at http://core.segfault.pl/~hobbit/mod_chroot/ focused on apache 2 only (removed Apache 1 support).

 ## Why chroot?